Home » Christmas » DIY Gumball Machine Snow Globe

 gumball machine snowglobe

 I poured the fake snow and some Epsom Salt into the globe and screwed the top on.
 I tilted the newly made snow globe this way and that until I got the “snow” piled up just right!
 That was it.
-The top holds everything in place.
+The top of the gumball machine holds everything in place.

-The project was a lot easier than I thought it would be.
-It took no time at all.
+The project was much easier than I thought it would be and took no time at all to put together.
 I had all the supplies on hand.
 Or I should say, I used what I had on hand.

 snow scene in a gumball machine globe